visgl/deck.gl/docs/layer.md

 If attributes are shared between layers, a useful technique is to create a separate AttributeManager and calculate the attributes once, and then pass them in as "overrides" to the layers.

+## Layer Methods

+Note: Layer methods are designed to support the creation of new layers through layer subclassing and are not intended to be called by applications.
+Layer methods are therefore documented in the article about custom layers.